kxytechnologies/kxy-python/docs/latest/theoretical_foundation/memoryless/estimation.rst

 .. important::

 	Strickly speaking, using Pearson's covariance as expected constraint in the primal space cannot reveal nonlinear associations in data.
-To do so in the primal space, one needs to use another constraint functions (e.g. include skewness and kurtosis terms).
+To do so in the primal space, one needs to use another constraint function (e.g. include skewness and kurtosis terms).
 However, closed form solutions would not be available, and numerical estimations would be tedious, if at all possible.
 This is one of the reason why we advise against estimating mutual information in the primal space.
 For a broader discussion, see section :ref:`5 - Primal v Dual Spaces`.

 4 - Dual Estimation of Multivariate Copula Entropy